MarcoBonato2007/QuoteLike/DELETE_ACCOUNT.md

 Current administrators & email addresses:
 - Marco Bonato (Owner & Developer): marcobonato2007@gmail.com

-## What data is kept?
+## What data is removed/kept?
-If you request a normal account deletion, the only data kept about you will be the quote suggestions you made.
+If you request a normal account deletion (e.g. through the app), the only remaining data kept about you will be the quote suggestions you made.
 These contain:
 - The quote content
 - The quote author
 - Your user id